-MCLG: Maximum Contaminant Level Goal, the level of a contaminant in drink- ing water bellow which there is no known or expected risk to health.
+MCLG: Maximum Contaminant Level Goal, the level of a contaminant in drinking water bellow which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MCL: Maximum Contaminant Level; The highest level of a contaminant that is allowed in drinking water.
 MCL's are set as close to the MCLG's as feasible using the best available treatment technology.
 SMCL: Secondary Maximum Contaminant Level ORSG: Office of Research and Standards Guideline AL: Action Level; The concentration of a contaminant which, when exceeded, triggers a treatment or other requirement which a water system must follow.

+triggers a treatment or other requirement which a water system must follow.
 NR: Not Regulated ND: Not Detectable at testing limit ppb: Parts per billion ppm: Parts per Million